 Second, if the plant has grown over the summer, you may want to consider either pruning or repotting the houseplant.
-If you are pruning it back, do not prune back more than one-third of the plant.
-Also, make sure that you root prune an equal amount off the roots as you do off the foliage.
+If you are pruning it back, don’t prune back more than one-third of the plant.
+Also, make sure to root prune an equal amount off the roots as you do off the foliage.

-If you will be repotting, repot to a container that is at least 2 inches larger than the container the houseplant is currently in.
+If you will be repotting, repot to a container that is at least 2 inches larger than the current container.

 Acclimating Plants Outdoor to Indoor